-Installing The Optical Drive
+Installing the Optical Drive

-- 1. Push the optical drive from the front towards the back of the computer. - 2.
-Connect the data cable and the power cable to the optical drive. - 3.
-Install the front bezel. - 4.
-Install the cover. - 5.
+- 1. Push the optical drive from the front toward the back of the computer till it is secured by the optical-drive latch. - 2.
+Connect the data cable and power cable to the back of the optical drive. - 3.
+Install: - a. front bezel - b. cover - 4.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Speaker
+Removing the Speaker